DGI's 13th Annual Convention

 Architecting Resilient Systems for Post-Quantum and AI-Era Threats!

-Rosana Stoica
+Dr. Rosana R. Stoica

-Rosana R. Stoica, PhD
+Dr. Rosana R. Stoica

 Department of Technology Services, Technology Solutions Office, U.S. Courts